 Down in the Temple Bar district, a couple of women so hard that I definitely wouldn’t mess with them (despite being a foot taller and 20 kilos heavier) smash bottles on the pavement, whining and protesting as they are moved on by the police, ‘but this is my spot!
 Can’t go anywhere else!’

-Hard to tell how old things are here either: they are really run down or really old.
+Hard to tell how old things are here: they are either really run down or really old.
 History and neglect, a history of neglect perhaps.
 English rule and the recent economic downturn.

 I speak to a South American who came here before the financial crisis to work and save money, only to find himself stuck here when everything went pear-shaped.
 I feel for him.
 There are worse places to be stuck, but it’s not nice to feel stuck anywhere.